SQL Mock Interview for Data Engineers

 Syntax errors teach you faster than reading docs

 When your query fails with 'column must appear in GROUP BY clause or be used in an aggregate function,' you learn the rule instantly.
 You remember the error message because you felt the friction of fixing it.
-Reading about GROUP BY rules in a textbook doesn't create that memory.
+Reading about GROUP BY rules in a textbook does not create that memory.
 DataDriven runs your SQL against a production-grade SQL engine, so you get real error messages for real mistakes.

 Output comparison reveals subtle bugs